 “Go study and you won’t feel so scared about that test.”
 “Tell her how she made you feel.”
 “You know if you cut your hair and lost five pounds you wouldn’t feel that way.”
 “Just ignore her.”

 Shifts responsibility for problem from the child to the adult.
 Further, advice may not address actual problem, may be misinterpreted or misunderstood, and may create additional problems if followed.
 This aproach is often the one taken by adults who see the child’s vulnerability as an opportunity to assert their own agendas.
 It distracts from affect and suggests a certain mistrust for child’s ability to solve problem.
 Advice-giving robs kids of an opportunity to develop problem-solving skill or confidence in their ability to handle difficulties they encounter.
 This strategy also encourages dependence, blame, and learned helplessness.
-Click here for alternatives to advice-giving.
+Here are some alternatives to advice-giving.

 Excerpted and adapted from The Win-Win Classroom, by Dr. Jane Bluestein © 2008, Corwin Publishing, Thousand Oaks, CA. Similar issues are addressed in Creating Emotionally Safe Schools, as well as Parents, Teens & Boundaries, both by Dr. Jane Bluestein © Health Communications, Inc., Deerfield Beach, FL.

-Presentation: Bearing Witness: Support for Kids in Crisis
+Bearing Witness: Support for Children in Crisis